melissa-feeney/se_project_coffeeshop/README.md

 ## Plan on improving the project

-1Add additional images.
+1. Add additional images
-2Add additional animations and/or hover effects.
+2. Add additional animations and/or hover effects